dracula/telegram/INSTALL.md

 #### Activating theme

-1. In Telegram Desktop, go to setting, active option `Bubble Mode` and under the `Chat background` section click on `Choose from file`.
+1. In Telegram Desktop, go to Setting, on Chat Settings, click on kebab menu (three dots) and `Create new theme` then `import existing theme`.
 2. Select the `colors.tdesktop-theme` file you just downloaded.
 3. Click `Keep Changes` to apply the theme.
+4. Click `Save theme`.
+5. On `Theme name` set `Dracula`, click on `Choose from file` and select `tiled.png` file you just downloaded.
+6. Click `save` to apply the background.

 _Note: The theme is also available on the [Desktop Themes Channel](https://t.me/themes)_